-The overall championship sponsor's windscreen/visor panel, as supplied, to be displayed on the backing decal supplied on the top of the windscreen of all Production Vehicles and on the top of the visor of all Special Vehicles.
+The overall championship sponsor's windscreen/visor panel, as supplied, to be displayed on the backing decal on the top of the windscreen of all Ultimate and Adventurer vehicles and on the top of the visor of all Challenger and SSV vehicles.
 This decal may be trimmed to fit the profile of the windscreen or visor but must occupy 100% of the area.

-e) Racecam Decal/Plate

-One (1) Racecam decal or ABS plastic plate, as supplied, to be displayed on the dashboard of all competition vehicles.
-The position of the decal or plate to be determined by the Racecam technician at the time of the Racecam installation.
-(Applicable only if provided by the event organisers).
+e) iCam Decal/Plate One iCam decal or ABS plastic plate indicating car #, as per artwork supplied, to be displayed on the dashboard of all competition vehicles.
+The position of the decal or plate to be determined by the iCam technician at the time of the iCam installation.